pikipity/SSVEP-Analysis-Toolbox/Docs/API_perf.rst

     The instances of this class are the element of ``performance_container`` in ``BaseEvaluator``.

-    It contains following parameters:
+    It contains following attributes:

-    + ``true_label_train``: After training, to evaluate the training performance, the list of true labels of training trials is stored in this parameter.
+    + ``true_label_train``: After training, to evaluate the training performance, the list of true labels of training trials is stored in this attribute.
 The format is

       .. code-block:: python